 Digital Asset Management (DAM)

 From the start, NewsTeam has been designed with built-in Digital Asset Management (DAM) capabilities.
-Our vision is that all content types — articles, videos, images, audio, and documents — should be treated as first-class assets with their own structured metadata.
+Our vision is that all content types — articles, images, video, audio, and documents — should be treated as first-class assets with their own structured metadata.

 Current Capabilities